API Reference: ApolloServer

 NODE_ENV for the features whose defaults depend on

-introspection ).
+introspection options).
 Note that passing the empty string here is equivalent to running with the

 NODE_ENV environment variable unset.
 This is primarily meant for testing the effects of the